Mercury at Abbey Field

 Will the venue be noisy for local residents?

-We don’t expect there to be any problems with regard to noise, as we’ve undertaken a variety of noise impact assessments for the site.
+We don’t expect there to be any problems with regards to noise, as we’ve undertaken a variety of noise impact assessments for the site.
 However, in the event of any concerns we have a dedicated facilities helpline: 07587610596 or email firstname.lastname@example.org.
 The sound levels will be constantly monitored and there will not be any late night activities.

 Will the space be available to hire?